 So he put forward Nicetes, the father of Herod and brother of Alce, to plead with the magistrate not to give up his body, "lest," so it was said, "they should abandon the crucified one and begin to worship this man" -- this being done at the instigation and urgent entreaty of the Jews, who also watched when we were about to take it from the fire, not knowing that it will be impossible for us either to forsake at any time the Christ who suffered for the salvation of the whole world of those that are saved -- suffered though faultless for sinners -- nor to worship any other.
 For Him, being the Son of God, we adore, but the martyrs as disciples and imitators of the Lord we cherish as they deserve for their matchless affection towards their own King and Teacher.
 May it be our lot also to be found partakers and fellow-disciples with them.
 Martyrdom of Polycarp 17:2,3

-It appears that the Jews who supported the martyrdom of Polycarp were Jews who believed in Jesus, otherwise, why would they care if Polycarp would become worshipped more that of the “crucified one” and why would the author emphasize that the supporters of Polycarp believed that the Christ, who suffered, suffered for the salvation of the whole world of those that are saved in contrast these critical Jews who believed that only they, as Jews who believed, were the inheritors of salvation?
+It appears that the Jews who supported the martyrdom of Polycarp were Jews who believed in Jesus, otherwise, why would they care if Polycarp would become worshipped more that of the "crucified one" and why would the author emphasize that the supporters of Polycarp believed that the Christ, who suffered, suffered for the salvation of the whole world.
+In contrast these critical Jews believed that only they, as Jews who believed, were unique inheritors of salvation?